York Street Station's Cross

 The cross

-Of particular interest to this website is the arrangement of five red clay tiles forming a cross on the gable end of the station porch.
+Of particular interest is the arrangement of five red clay tiles forming a cross on the gable end of the station porch.

 More artillery and infantrymen (90th Field Battery, R.C.A.) passed under the same red cross in 1939 to join other Commonwealth troops in Europe as World War II developed, long before the United States joined in.
 We'll never know how many hearts might have been touched by the sight of this red cross but we do know that at least seventy of these Frederictonians (37 Army, 3 Navy, 30 Air Force) would never see it again.